jsuggs/wordle-solver/README.md

 Finally, I hope that this helps to document a bit about how I go about problem solving.
 I may not be the smatest, or have the most efficient algorithms.
 However, I like to attack a problem, even if its weird or wrong or imprecise.
 Then I refine it.

 Looks like I've got a good foundation.
 Most are found under 6, but a few take 7.
 Going to start looking into the data a bit more.

+Frequency of a word is useful in the context of how we utilize words.
+However, in the context of "solving" wordle it has no merit.
+The algorithm(s) should not take into account usage (or in a weird way, emotion), but rather just facts.